 Of course literacy faces its own limitations.
 The latency of replication and spread and acceptance.
 The time factor for these things would entail that even the basic assertions you may have made would be disputed ad nauseam by monks living centuries after your death.

 The printing press is a radical factor to condense and crunch the time requirements around getting your ideas out there, especially with the rise of pamphlet culture and textbooks with the Reformation.
+Arguments and responses were distributed across all Europe in matters of weeks, rather than years.

 New technologies would continue to expand the modes and extent of one's communicative reach.
 The telegraph, radio, television all with their respective tradeoffs in terms of message length, expense, and barrier to entry.